Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Berlin Bar

-Berlin Bar has 2 areas, the east and west.
-The East features communist propaganda, and the West has you in the lap of capitalist luxury.
-Where do you think you will be most comfortable?
+The bar has two sections — East and West.
+The East features communist propaganda, the West puts you in the lap of capitalist luxury.
+Where do you think you’ll be most comfortable?

 When is the best time to visit Melbourne